So1ene/SCSS-tips/README.md

     }
 ```

-!! **Note: **
+### !! **Note: **!!
-!!
 This is just a guide/starting point, you can add more breakpoints on a project by project basis.
-For example:
+Add more as needed like this:

 ```css
 @if $breakpoint == mobile-landscape {